Math 140A - Notes

 should quickly check that you believe all of them for your current understanding of the real numbers;

-you can’t prove anything since the real numbers haven’t yet been defined!
+you can’t prove anything since the real numbers are yet to be defined!

-Example 3.2.
+Example 1.8.
 It is worth considering the rational numbers in a little more detail.
-Recall (Section 2)
+These inherit a

 p